 Racism, lack of equal rights for everyone, few job opportunities, and abuse and harassment from law enforcement officers are other factors, Rice said, that can ultimately lead to violent uprisings.

 From the July 2015 NASW News.
-NASW members can read the full story here.
+NASW members can sign in and read the full story.